 Near Ocotillo in Imperial County, California — The American West (Pacific Coastal)

 Location.
-32° 43.896′ N, 115° 59.973′ W. Marker is near Ocotillo, California, in Imperial County.
-Marker can be reached from Frontage Road.
+32° 41.726′ N, 115° 54.116′ W. Marker is near Ocotillo, California, in Imperial County.
+Marker is on Anza Trail Road.
 Touch for map.
-Marker is at the entrance to the Imperial Valley Desert Museum.
-Access is from I-8 at exit 89.
-Marker is at or near this postal address: 11 Frontage Road, Ocotillo CA 92259, United States of America.
+Marker is accessible by high-clearance vehicles only.
+Anza Trail Road can be reached by the Yuba Cutoff (State Route 98) 11 miles east of the Town of Ocotillo.
+Marker is in this post office area: Ocotillo CA 92259, United States of America.

 Other nearby markers.
-At least 4 other markers are within 8 miles of this marker, measured as the crow flies.
-De Anza Overlook (approx. 6.2 miles away); Yuha Well (approx. 7.2 miles away); Mountain Springs Station Site (approx. 7.7 miles away); Desert Tower (approx. 7.7 miles away).
+At least 4 other markers are within 12 miles of this marker, measured as the crow flies.
+Yuha Well (approx. 2 miles away); Jay C. von Werlhof (approx. 6.2 miles away); Mountain Springs Station Site (approx. 11.8 miles away); Desert Tower (approx. 11.8 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on April 17, 2015, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 285 times since then and 8 times this year.
-Photos: 1, 2, 3, 4. submitted on April 17, 2015, by Bill Kirchner of Tucson, Arizona. • Andrew Ruppenstein was the editor who published this page.
+This page originally submitted on December 10, 2011, by Michael Kindig of Long Beach, California.
+This page has been viewed 699 times since then and 32 times this year.
+Last updated on December 18, 2011, by Michael Kindig of Long Beach, California.
+Photos: 1, 2, 3. submitted on December 10, 2011, by Michael Kindig of Long Beach, California.
+4, 5. submitted on January 14, 2014, by Duane Hall of Abilene, Texas. • Syd Whittle was the editor who published this page.